 - More: Want to stream in safety?
 Read our best Netflix VPN list

 However, TunnelBear only offers 'limited support' for Linux, and does not support Kindle/eReaders, Windows mobile devices, Apple/Android TV, gaming systems, or routers and modems.
-While the majority of people won't be installing a VPN on their Xbox, it's a little disappointing to see this lack of support for niche systems – especially when many other VPNs can be used to protect pretty much every device you own.
+While the majority of people won't be using a VPN with their Xbox, it's a little disappointing to see this lack of support for niche systems – especially when many other VPNs can be used to protect pretty much every device you own.

 The desktop interface shows a world map highlighting the available VPN servers – but you can also view these as a list, which for usability is probably a better bet.
 To connect, simply select the location you want to use and click the On button.
 The Android and iOS interfaces are very similar to the desktop app, so once you’ve got used to one, you’ll be able to get going on all of them.